-11. Reason.
+11. Crazy Guess.
 Imagine a hole is dug straight through the centre of the Earth.
 Describe your motion if you were to fall in.
 Ignore any air resistance!
+Don't spend to long on this question.

 SPH4U: Orbits

 Consider an object (m_o) like a satellite or a moon travelling in a circular orbit around the earth.